AmirhoseinArabhaji/TeleDoctor/Android App/README.md

 # TeleDoctor

 ---

->Blockquote
+> an amazing application to for establishing online visiting!<br/>
-> an amazing application to for establishing online visiting!
+> a safe connection between doctors and patients
 ---